 Now that you know a bit about Penny boards, let’s get into Longboards.
 Longboarding history dates way back to 1940s and 50s as an alternative for surfers when waves were too low.
 However, the popularity had mostly died by 1965.
 It made a comeback in 1972 when the urethane wheels were invented, which granted much greater speeds and stability.
 In the 90s came the reverse kingpin truck, deck wheel wells and other improvements which let the different longboarding styles emerge, such as freeriding, dancing, downhill, freestyle and so on.

 Nowadays there’s a huge variety of longboards to choose from, starting with different types, shapes, manufacturing materials, length etc. The deck length could vary from around 33in to 59in, it could be made from wood layers (maple, bamboo, birch, koa, oak), fiberglass or plastic.
 Different flexibility decks are used for different riding styles, for example downhill decks are usually as stiff as possible to ensure stability at high speed, whereas cruising boards are a lot more flexible to ease pushing and to add a surfing feel.
 The trucks are usually the reverse kingpin type, could be casted with molds or machined with cutting edge CNC technology – those are called precision and are used mainly in downhill by professional riders.
 Trucks can be top-mounted (traditional way) or could go through the deck (drop-through) to lower the center of gravity and increase stability.
 The wheels are nowadays made from urethane and come in various sizes (they range from around 2.5in to 4.2in in diameter) and shapes.
 The durometer scale is used to indicate the hardness – the average is 80A.
 Wheel durometer should be chosen according to rider’s weight and riding style.
+Check out the video below to see how riding a longboard is different from a penny board and we’ll get in to bit more details afterwards.

 OK, so how do Penny boards vs longboards compare?
 I’ve decided to distinguish 4 different factors: